fastify/fastify/docs/Routes.md

 `fastify.all(path, [options], handler)` will add the same handler to all the supported methods.

-You also can put the handler as a function named handler into options like this:
+The handler may also be supplied via the `options` object:
 ```js
 const opts = {
   schema: {